LizBaze/BlackjackProject/README.md

 ### Lessons Learned
 - Extra practice with comparators.
 It wasn't strictly necessary to implement one but I wanted the extra practice as it's one of my weaker points, and it allowed for the use of a switch over an if else statement when determining the winner
-- Encapsulation good?
+- Encapsulation is good and probably important.
 Too many layers could get overwhelming incredibly quickly.
-The amount of casting I had to do has me wondering whether or not my class structure is ideal.
+Casting and calling methods on methods on methods really starts to take its toll on readability.
+I offset this as much as I could but still feel less confident this week than past weeks.
+-

 ### Technologies Used
+- Git
+- Java